As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Various small benign growths can develop on dogs’ skin, including warts (primarily in young dogs on the feet and muzzle) and skin tags.
 Warts, caused by papillomaviruses, are usually ‘cauliflower like’ and can be white, whiteish, pink, tan or more pigmented in color.
 They usually resolve on their own over several weeks to months.

-Skin tags can be seen on any dog and are often common in older patients – they’re usually soft, fleshy and relatively small and can be a white or pink color.
+Skin tags can be seen on any dog and are often common in older patients – they’re usually soft, fleshy, and relatively small and can be a white or pink color, as shown in the picture below:

 Warts are typically found in young dogs and the ‘warts’ often seen in older dogs are usually a different type of benign lump like a sebaceous adenoma – these are benign and don’t usually cause a problem but will persist, unlike true warts.

-You shouldn’t attempt to remove these kinds of lump at home and they usually don’t need any treatment at all – if your dog has any kind of persistent new lump, however, it’s worth getting a vet to rule out any more unpleasant cause.
+You shouldn’t attempt to remove these kinds of lumps at home, and they usually don’t need any treatment at all – if your dog has any kind of persistent new lump, however, it’s worth getting a vet to rule out any more unpleasant causes.
 Learn more about skin tags & warts or “It is a wart or a skin tag?“.

 4. Tumors